Last Updated on: 6th July 2023, 07:14 pm

 All organs within the digestive tract are small, compact, and lightweight, enabling parrots to remain in the air for hours, even while digesting food.

-Parrots’ digestive systems are adapted to pulverize food to move it through the gut, and the crop is a muscular pouch that enables parrots to store food for later consumption.
+Parrots’ digestive systems are adapted to pulverize food to move it through the gut.
+The crop is a muscular pouch that enables parrots to store food for later consumption.

-Parrots risk starvation if they don’t get sufficient food, so they have fast-working digestive systems.
+Parrots risk starvation if they don’t get sufficient food, so they have fast-moving digestive systems.

 How Do Parrots Digest Food?

-The digestive system is adapted to glean the most from the food a parrot finds in the shortest amount of time.
-This is key to its survival from starvation and predators who know to attack when a parrot is preoccupied with eating.
+The digestive system gleans the most from the food a parrot finds in the shortest possible time.
+This is key to survival from starvation and predators who attack when a parrot is preoccupied with eating.

 The parrots’ digestive system process and the organs that are involved are the following: